-Michael J. Prietula (PhD, MPH) is Professor in the Goizueta Business School and in the e Rollins School of Public Health.
-Dr. Prietula holds a PhD in Information Systems (minors in Computer Science and Psychology) from the University of Minnesota, and a Master of Public Health (MPH) from the University of Florida.
-He has worked as a research scientist at Honeywell's Aerospace Systems & Research Center, on the faculties of Dartmouth College, Carnegie Mellon University, and department chair at the Johns Hopkins University with an adjunct appointment in the JHU School of Medicine.
-He is also an External Research Scholar at the Florida Institute for Human and Machine Cognition, that develops pioneering technologies aimed at leveraging and extending human capabilities via Artificial Intelligence & Robotics.
+Michael J. Prietula (PhD, MPH) is Professor in GBS and in the Rollins School of Public Health.
+Dr. Prietula holds a PhD in Information Systems (minors in Computer Science & Psychology) from the University of Minnesota, and a Master of Public Health (MPH) from the University of Florida.
+He was an AI research scientist at Honeywell's Aerospace Systems & Research Center, on the faculties of Dartmouth College, Carnegie Mellon University, University of Florida, and was department chair at the Johns Hopkins University with an adjunct appointment in the JHU School of Medicine.
+He is an External Research Scholar at the Institute for Human and Machine Cognition, which develops pioneering technologies to leverage and extend human capabilities via Artificial Intelligence & Robotics.

 University of Minnesota: PhD, Information Systems